-Our Find a Foreign Employer website facilities the directing hiring of Foreign Domestic Helpers thus eliminating the need to work through an employment agency.
+Our Find a Foreign Employer website facilitates the direct hiring of Foreign Domestic Helpers in Hong Kong eliminating the need to work with an employment agency.

-Our experienced staff are available to answer any questions relating to the hire of a domestic helper or our membership services.
-Questions will be answered within 2 hours of the same business day.
+Our experienced staff are available to answer any questions relating to the hire of a domestic helper or driver in Hong Kong.
+Questions are typically answered within 2 hours of the same business day including weekends.
 Should you have any questions click here to contact us.

-Should you require any assistance with either the hiring of helper or if you have found a helper from our website or any other website please contact us for more information on our agency or documentation services.
+Should you require any assistance with either the hiring of helper or driver or if you have found a helper or driver from our website or any other website please contact us for more information on our agency or documentation services.

 Here are some tips for writing a great job advertisement for a domestic helper or driver that will get noticed:

 This is one of the most important parts of your job posting.
-When you create your title highlight make sure you it stands out and attracts the best helper!
+When you create your title highlight make sure it stands out and attracts the best helper or driver!

-This shouldn’t just be limited to the helper’s education, experience and skill set.
+This shouldn’t just be limited to the helper or driver's education, experience and skill set.
 Give a short but accurate description of the personality traits that will fit best with your family.
 This can include such specific traits you would like to avoid.

-A helper job automatically includes hands-on childcare and child-related duties as well as general household duties.
-Don’t waste time with including these in your list.
+A helper job normally includes hands-on childcare and child-related duties as well as general household duties.
+Don’t waste time including these in your list.
 Instead use the space provided to list any additional duties that will be required.

-You can make use of our search engine to find candidate who meet your requirements.
-We offer a number of filters such as age, education and childcare experience.
+You can make use of our search engine to find candidates who meet your requirements.
+We offer a number of filters including age, education and childcare experience.
 Once you have narrowed your search you can add potential candidates to your shortlist.

 When you are ready to set up your interviews it is advisable to create a list of questions relevant to your requirements ahead of time.

-Many helpers are not allowed to take phone calls during the day so you may find it difficult at first to actually speak with them.
+Many helpers and drivers are not allowed to take phone calls during the day so you may find it difficult at first to reach them.
 It is therefore advisable to text or send them a Whatsapp or email to arrange interviews.

-Once you have gone through the interviewing process its time to shorten your list!
-One great way to do this would be to ask for former employer contact details and arrange a time to call or send an email.
-The opinions of former employers will be important when making your final decision on which domestic helper or driver you decide to employ.
+Once you have gone through the interviewing process it's time to shorten your list!
+One effective way to do this would be to ask for former employer contact details and arrange a time to call or send an email.
+The feedback from former employers can be extremely useful when making your final decision on which domestic helper or driver you decide to employ.

-Please remember that the minimum salary for helpers is HKD4,410.00 per month.
-Paying a helper anything less is considered an offence.
+Please remember that the minimum salary for helpers is HKD4,520.00 per month.
+Paying a helper anything less is an offence.

-Except for finished contract candidates you will need to use a Hong Kong-based domestic help agency to process the paperwork.
-If you are in need of an agency feel free to contact us and one of our agents will be happy to help you navigate the process!
+Except for finished contract candidates, you will need to use a Hong Kong-based domestic help agency to process the paperwork.
+If you are in need of agency assistance, please contact AsiaXPAT and one of our agents will be happy to help you handle the entire process.

 Many employers consider ‘finished contract’ candidates to be preferred over those who have broken their contracts or have been terminated.
 This guide will help you to make sense of the differences and understand the significance of each category

-Finished contract candidates are those helpers who have completed the full two-year contract with their current employer.
-Finished contract helpers can apply for an extension to their visa and delay their annual leave at the end of the contract.
+Finished contract candidates are those helpers and drivers who have completed the full two-year contract with their current employer.
+Finished contract helpers and drivers can apply for an extension to their visa and delay their annual leave at the end of the contract.
 This means they can start a new contract without having to return to their home country.

-Break contract means that the helper has decided, for whatever reason, not to continue working for their current employer.
-They have initiated the break of the contract.
+Break contract means that the helper or driver has decided not to continue working for their current employer.
+They have initiated the breaking of their contract.

-Helpers are typically terminated for the following reasons:
+Helpers or drivers are typically terminated for the following reasons: